getreu/tp-note/doc/source/tp-note--manpage.md

 **-d**, **\--debug**

 : Print additional log-messages on console.
+It shows the available template variables, the templates used and the rendered result of the substitution.
-On Windows, the output must be redirected into a file to see it, e.g. open the command-prompt and type:
+  This option particularly useful for debugging new templates.
+On Windows, the output must be redirected into a file to see it.
+To do so open the command-prompt and type:

     tp-note.exe -d >debug.txt 2>&1